ConsumerDataStandardsAustralia/standards-maintenance/reviews/2021-05/analysis/analysis-fapi-part1-20210614.md

 ## Clients (ADRs)

-* - 5.2.3 (10) **token response `scope` value** shall verify that the scope received in the token response is either an exact match, or contains a subset of the scope sent in the authorization request
+* &sect; 5.2.3 (10) **token response `scope` value** shall verify that the scope received in the token response is either an exact match, or contains a subset of the scope sent in the authorization request
-* **Value of Content-Type header** shall send the Content-type HTTP header Content-Type: application/json if applicable;
+* &sect; 6.2.1 (9): **Value of Content-Type header** shall send the Content-type HTTP header Content-Type: application/json if applicable;

 ## OpenID Provider / Authorisation Server (Data Holders)

 The following changes were identified as impacts to Data Holders.
 The course of action is to be discussed with the community prior to recommendation.

-* 7.1.: **TLS and DNSSEC considerations** Endpoints for the use by web browsers should use mechanisms to ensure that connections cannot be downgraded using TLS Stripping attacks
-* 7.1.: **TLS and DNSSEC considerations** all endpoints should additionally use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates
-* **Data Holder Registration** Organizations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.
-* 5.2.2.
+* &sect; 5.2.2.
 (15): The DH only returns scopes where the list granted is different to the list the client requested
-* 6.2.1.
+* &sect; 6.2.1.
 (9): **Validation of Content-Type header** shall send the Content-type HTTP header `Content-Type: application/json` if applicable;
 * 6.2.1.
 (13): **`x-fapi-customer-ip-address`** shall not reject requests with a `x-fapi-customer-ip-address` header containing a valid IPv4 or IPv6 address.
-* 7.7.
+* &sect; 7.1.: **TLS and DNSSEC considerations** Endpoints for the use by web browsers should use mechanisms to ensure that connections cannot be downgraded using TLS Stripping attacks
+* &sect; 7.1.: **TLS and DNSSEC considerations** all endpoints should additionally use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates
+* &sect; 7.7.: **Data Holder Registration** Organizations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.

-### 5.2.2 (15) Scope response
+### &sect; 5.2.2 (15) Scope response
 There are benefits to *always* returning the list of scopes in the token response because the CDR deals with the phasing of obligations yet uses the Information Security profile to convey some of this context to ADRs.
 Until such time that RAR is supported, it may be preferable to retain the requirement that scopes are *always* returned to ADR clients.
 This will benefit ADRs in that there is no breaking change for this.

 ### Content-Type header
 Determination is either to retain more flexible support as a constraint to FAPI 1 or a breaking change to clients to send Content-Type without charset.

 ## Trust Authority (CDR Register)
-* 7.7.: **Data Holder Registration** Organizations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.
+* &sect; 7.7.: **Data Holder Registration** Organizations who need to support multiple "brands" with individual authorization endpoints from a single Authorization Server deployment shall use a separate `issuer` per brand.

 ## Conformance Testing

-- 5.2.2 (15)
+- &sect; 5.2.2 (15)
-- 6.2.1.
+- &sect; 6.2.1.
 (9)
-- 6.2.1.
+- &sect; 6.2.1.
 (13)
-- 5.2.3.
+- &sect; 5.2.3.
 (10)
-- 7.7.
+- &sect; 7.7.

 # Analysis